ThyArt-IsMurder/RMA/README.md

 # 🛡️ Proxy Subscription Generator

-**PSG** is a lightweight PHP-based tool designed to generate proxy subscription links for various VPN clients like Clash, Surfboard, Singbox, and more.
+lightweight PHP-based tool designed to generate proxy subscription links for various VPN clients like Clash, Surfboard, Singbox, and more.
 It simplifies the process of aggregating and formatting proxy configurations from multiple sources into user-friendly subscription formats.

 ## 🌐 Main Interface